nickkuijpers/laravel-custom-post-manager/README.md

 ]
 ```

 Do you want to change the custom fields displayed based on the template?
-You can add multiple views which are selectable in the frontend for the end user.
+You can add multiple views which are selectable in the frontend for the end user and change the visible custom fields.

 ```php
 'templates' => [